 |Victims w/ reported race||3,765|

 A South Dakota arrest record will provide basic details about the person like name, email, phone, address, gender, race, age, date of birth, fingerprints, height, weight, and other physical descriptors.
 Other details included will be each arrest including South Dakota mugshots, date of arrest, arresting officer’s name, arresting agency, the location of the arrest, bail or bond posted, pleas, dispositions, jail time and all other details about the charge and conviction.
 If any vehicles were involved, that will be on there too.

 The crime rate has increased over the past decade in South Dakota, going from 835 crimes in 2006 to 2,023 by 2% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-A South Dakota law enforcement officer may arrest someone legally with a warrant.
+An SD law enforcement officer may arrest someone legally with a warrant.
 They may also arrest someone without a warrant if the person commits more than a petty offense in his or her presence.
 If they suspect a felony or Class I misdemeanor has been committed not in their presence, then they can arrest someone on those grounds as well.
 A police officer from another state can also arrest someone when in fresh pursuit of a suspect.

 Many arrest records will stay on a South Dakota record forever.
 Offenders do have the option of applying for expungement but only for certain records and circumstances.
 They still must wait at least ten years before applying, and they can’t have any additional charges during that time.
 Arrests, where they were not charged, may be removed easily.
 Convictions for Class II misdemeanors or petty crimes are eligible to be expunged.
 If they were previously arrested for something that was decriminalized such as possession of marijuana, those arrest charges also might be expunged.